themorlan/openREM/docs/standard_name_mapping.rst

-Selecting the ``standard name mapping`` option within the ``Config`` drop down menu (figure 1) will take the user to the standard name mapping summary page.

-The standard name mapping summary page (figure 5) shows any existing standard name mappings, which an OpenREM administrator is able to ``Modify`` or ``Delete`` using the buttons on the right hand side of each entry.
+Selecting the ``standard name mapping`` option within the ``Config`` drop down menu (figure 1) will take the user to the standard name mapping summary page(figure 5).
+This page shows any existing standard name mappings, which an OpenREM administrator is able to ``Modify`` or ``Delete`` using the buttons on the right hand side of each entry.
+A normal OpenREM user can only view standard name mappings.

 .. figure:: img/standard_name_mapping_summary.png
    :figwidth: 100%